-Clifton Hunter and John Gray serve Years 7-11 for students aged 11-16, while Layman Scott Snr. serves Years 7-12, for students aged 11-17.
+Clifton Hunter and John Gray serve Years 7-11 for students aged 11 to 16, while Layman Scott Snr. serves Years 7-12, for students aged 11-17.
 In addition, Clifton Hunter and John Gray students complete a mandatory Year 12.

 Public High Schools

 All three government high schools follow the Cayman Islands National Curriculum from Years 7-9 and do CXCs or GCSE from Years 10-11.
 Even though they do not have a Year 12, that year must be spent in full-time education.